Geoff-Robin/DarkCheck/README.md

 # DarkCheck
-A Chrome Web Extension that detcts dark patterns on ecommerce websites.
+A Chrome Web Extension that detects dark patterns on ecommerce websites.